SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-why-does-git-show-that-all-my-files-changed-even-though-i-didn't-change-them.md

 ---
-title: Why does Git show that all my files changed even though I didn't change them?
+title: Why does git show that all my files changed when I didn't change them?
 category: FAQ
 tags:
   - git